apnadkarni/blt/man/datatable.rst

      Read XML from the file *fileName*.

    **-noattrs**
-     Don't import XML attributes into the table.
+     Don't import XML attributes into the datatable.

    **-noelems**
-     Don't import XML elements into the table.
+     Don't import XML elements into the datatable.

    **-nocdata**
-     Don't import XML character data (CDATA) into the table.
+     Don't import XML character data (CDATA) into the datatable.

+ *tableName* **export xml** ?\ *switches..*\ ?

+  Exports the datatable into XML data.
+If no **-file** switch is provided, the XML output is returned as the result of the command.
+The following import switches are supported:

+  **-columns** *columnList*
+   Specifies the subset of columns from *tableName* to export.
+By default all columns are exported.

+  **-file** *fileName*
+   Write the XML output to the file *fileName*.

+  **-rows** *rowList*
+   Specifies the subset of rows from *tableName* to export.
+By default all rows are exported.

 EXAMPLE
 =======